ImPrankster/ImPrankster/README.md

 - 👋 Hi, I’m Ruofan Wang, an amateur Developer & Game Designer from Shanghai.
 - 👀 Interested in Game / Web / Mobile APP Dev.
-- 🌱 Currently learning React, Swift, Kotlin & More!
+- 🌱 Currently learning Next.js / PostgreSQL / Node.js / Typescript

 <!---
 ImPrankster/ImPrankster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.